emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Any discovery tools like recommendations based on watched content, collections, sorting, AI, etc?
 1. * Are new tab popups on the site non-existent, slightly irritating, or almost constant?
 1. * How is the sites mobile optimization?
 Does it look good and work well?
-1. * Does the site use a custom video player, or does it embed API players only?
+1. * Does the site embed content using a custom player, or does it use default API players?

 ✔️= 2 points
 ⚠️= 1 point